 As we saw in Section 1, there are good reasons to seek a vindication of the sources of basic epistemic justification.
-To repeat, a vindication of those basic sources is, roughly, a non-epistemic explanation of why the sources are what they are, which upholds (rather than debunks or reforms away) our intuitive conception of the nature and importance of those sources.
+To repeat, a vindication of those basic sources is, roughly, a non-epistemic explanation of why the sources are what they are, which upholds (rather than debunks or reforms) our intuitive conception of the nature and importance of those sources.
 In the previous section, we argued that Pragmatic - Enoch's proposed vindicating account - should be rejected.
+This is bad news for Enoch.
+However, it is natural to wonder whether this failure stems from features idiosyncratic to Enoch's particular vindicating account, or whether it generalizes to other attempts to defend Indispensabilism by appeal to a vindicating account of the sources of basic epistemic justification.

-In this section, we argue that there are strong reasons to think that our case will generalize to other attempts to vindicate Indispensabilism.
+In this section, we argue that there are strong reasons to think that the case will generalize to other attempts to vindicate Indispensabilism.
 The core reason is that deliberative indispensability appears unconnected to the truth.
 This means that those seeking to vindicate Indispensabilism face a dilemma.
 On the one hand, you can develop an account that aims to vindicate deliberative indispensability as a basic source of justification.
-But those accounts will - like Pragmatic be inconsistent with Truth-Directedness, and thus, we claim, fail to provide an adequate account of epistemic justification.
+But those accounts will - like Pragmatic - be inconsistent with Truth-Directedness, and thus, we claim, fail to provide an adequate account of epistemic justification.
 On the other hand, you can aim to provide a vindicating account of the sources of basic epistemic justification that is compatible with Truth-Directedness.
 Such accounts have some chance of vindicating norms of epistemic justification.
 But such accounts will not vindicate deliberative indispensability as a basic source.
 If sound, the dilemma provides good reason to think that Indispensabilism is false.

 To begin, consider an example of the second horn of the dilemma.
 Alvin Goldman (2008) has recently suggested a view that treats reliabilism as (in our terms) a vindicating account of the sources of basic epistemic justification.
-For example, this account suggests that sense perception is epistemically basic because, in a relevant range of cases, the processes that link the world to perceptual states and thence to correlated belief are on the whole marvelously reliable.
+For example, this account suggests that sense perception is epistemically basic because in a relevant range of cases, the processes that link the world to perceptual states and thence to correlated belief are on the whole marvelously reliable.
 Such a reliabilist vindicating account of the foundations of epistemic justification is evidently compatible with Truth-Directedness.
 Indeed, reliabilism is one natural framework for spelling out a substantive justification-truth link.
 But this vindicating account is also hostile to Indispensabilism.
-This example will generalize: similar considerations apply to possible vindicating accounts that emphasize alternative modal properties such as sensitivity or safety, rather than process reliability (Cf. Nozick 1981, Sosa 1999, Roush 2007).
+28 This example will generalize: similar considerations apply to possible vindicating accounts that emphasized alternative modal properties such as sensitivity or the recently fashionable safety, rather than process reliability (Cf. Nozick 1981, Sosa 1999, Roush 2007).